tarantool/doc/doc/tooling/tcm/tcm_ui_overview.rst

 On this page, you can:

--   view the states of clusters within TCF: active or passive
+-   view information about TCF clusters
--   switch cluster states
+-   switch cluster states in a TCF installation

 Learn more in :ref:`tcm_cluster_tcf`.